Can You Sell a House with a Mortgage In San Francisco Bay Area

 There are two main ways to sell your house if you owe money due to an existing mortgage— get a cash offer or sell with the help of real estate agents.
 This portion of the article details the process of selling through these two options to help you decide which suits your goals better.

-How do you sell a house with a mortgage in SF Bay Area
+How do you sell a house with a mortgage in San Francisco Bay Area

 Getting a cash offer from a property investor or a cash buyer is possibly the quickest method to sell your property with an unpaid mortgage.
 As cash buyers cut out lenders, the sale may conclude in as little as seven days.